 Being aware that the Christadelphian body consists of a number of fellowships – groups of ecclesiae which associate with one another, often to the exclusion of ecclesiae outside their group, we do prefer to find unity by all brothers and sisters in the world.
 All over the world people may find men and women who do find it much more important to have fellowship with like-minded people under the leadership of the one leader and master-teacher: Jesus Christ the Messiah.

-For us it is also very important that we do follow him, Jeshua (Jesus Christ) and try to help each other to go on the right route, the right path to enter the small gate of the Kingdom of God.
+For us it is also very important that we do follow him, Jeshua (Jesus Christ) and try to help each other to go on the right route or track, the right path to enter the small gate of the Kingdom of God.

-We welcome all those Christadelphians from everywhere in the world,who do find it more important that a brother follows Christ’s commandments to be One and love one another in such a way that the world wants to know more about Christ or to solve the mystery of what is the basis of resurrection, than being amended or unamended or to belong to “this” or to an other group.
-It are men and women who do find it more important to share the same basic believes and to share the Agape-love or the “Love” that only comes from God, and is only given by God, and should be demonstrated perfectly through us, and then only through God.
+We welcome all those Christadelphians from everywhere in the world, who do find it more important that a brother follows Christ’s commandments to be One and love one another in such a way that the world wants to know more about Christ or to solve the mystery of what is the basis of resurrection, than being amended or unamended or to belong to “this” or to “that” or another group.
+It is men and women who do find it more important to share the same basic believes and to share the Agape-love or the “Love” that only comes from God, and is only given by God, and should be demonstrated perfectly through us, and then only through God.

-For us everybody from the brotherhood, should be free to meet by which soever Christadelphian community, and each ecclesia should be able to organise itself on its own.
-Help from others will always appreciated but controlling organisms may always be considered a threat on independence.
+For us everybody from the brotherhood, should be free to meet by whichsoever Christadelphian community, and each ecclesia should be able to organise itself on its own.
+Help from others will always be appreciated but controlling organisms may always be considered a threat on independence.

 For us there has not to be a special code of dress, like we can find in certain ecclesiae.
 In respect to their choice we always shall follow their desires when we meet with them, but we shall not appreciate it when others would thrust their code of dress upon our ecclesia.
 In our ecclesia we allow people to come in casual dress, clothing adapted to the climate.
 Importunate action will not be liked by us and those willing to force their ideas unto the whole ecclesia should accept that everybody in the ecclesia would receive the right to react in a kind way.